GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Stylized Co-Speech Gesture Diffusion Model

 We develop a CLIP-based video encoder $\mathcal{E}_{\eqword{CLIP-V}}$ in Section~\ref{subsec:CLIP-guided-adain} to enable video clips as the style prompts. $\mathcal{E}_{\eqword{CLIP-V}}$ encapsulates a pretrained CLIP image encoder \cite{radford2021clip} whose weights are frozen and a learnable transformer network.
 To learn $\mathcal{E}_{\eqword{CLIP-V}}$, we render a random motion sequence $\vect{M}$ into a video and optimize the loss function

-where $\eqword{sg}$ represents the \emph{stop gradient} operator that prevents the gradient from backpropagating through it, $\eqword{R}$ denotes the rendering operator that renders $\vect{M}$ into a video with camera parameters $\vect{r}$ configured similarly to \cite{aberman2020adain}, and $\mathcal{E}_{\eqword{CLIP-M}}$ is the pretrained motion encoder.
+where $\eqword{sg}$ represents the \emph{stop gradient} operator that prevents the gradient from backpropagating through it, $\mathcal{R}$ denotes the rendering operator that renders $\vect{M}$ into a video of human skeleton poses, with camera parameters $\vect{r}$ configured similarly to \cite{aberman2020adain}, and $\mathcal{E}_{\eqword{CLIP-M}}$ is the pretrained motion encoder.
 This loss function ensures $\mathcal{E}_{\eqword{CLIP-V}}$ to map video clips into the same shared CLIP embedding space.
+Interestingly, although the video encoder is fine-tuned using only synthetic videos, we find that it can still extract meaningful semantic information from real-world videos in practice.
+We attribute this robustness to the pretrained image decoder, which was trained on a large dataset \cite{radford2021clip}.